 Another popular exhibit is From Landport to Live Aid, the Spike Edney story.
 A local musician, Spike began his music career in Portsmouth with the band Smiling Hard, then joined Queen as their musical director and keyboard player, and continues to be.
 Spike also has his own SAS (Spike’s All Stars) band with whom many top national musicians make guest appearances.

 The PME also has a working 8/16 digital, 8 track analogue recording studio and control room and a large purpose built display space housing the latest exhibition at the Portsmouth Music Experience.

 Please note that the Portsmouth Music Experience is free of charge to enter, however there is a £3/£2.50 charge for The Isle of Wight Festivals Exhibition.

 ||Discounted parking tickets are available online or at the box office.

 ||Kindly note no flash photography or iPads are allowed, and neither is externally bought drinks or any liquids - only certain food will be allowed.
 See our House Rules for more info.

-All events at Portsmouth Guildhall include a 50p per ticket restoration levy.
+All events at Portsmouth Guildhall include a 75p per ticket restoration levy.
 This restoration levy will help us to invest in maintaining and enhancing facilities within our historic Grade II Listed building, ensuring that we continue to deliver the highest quality experience for event goers, artists and promoters.
 We appreciate your on going support for Portsmouth Guildhall.
-This is effective on all events that go on sale as of March 1st 2016.
+A restoration levy is effective on all events that go on sale as of March 1st 2016.